phyber/docker-mdns/README.md

 ## Configuration

-The following is an example of a `docker-compose.yaml` file configuring a container to use Docker Avahi:
+The following is an example of a `docker-compose.yaml` file configuring a container to use Docker mDNS:

 ```yaml
 ---